Viewing iPhone location data using Google Earth

 If you're curious to see exactly what tracking information your iPhone contains, then you can follow our simple guide below to extract the location data from your iPhone and plot it on a map using Google Earth.

 At that point you'll then be able to see if there is any location data available to extract from that backup file.
-If so, click the 'Yes' link next to the Location Data label and choose a folder to save the resulting location information into.
-We recommend using the Desktop as it makes it easier to find the resulting KML file.
+If so, click the "Extract" link next to the "Location Data" label and choose a folder to save the resulting location information into.
+We recommend using the desktop as it makes it easier to find the resulting KML file.

 Once within Google Earth you will see the iPhone location information as a series of yellow pins.
 Move around the map, zooming in as appropriate to find the location you are interested in.
 Click a pin to see the date and time the iPhone stored that location.
-Do bear in mind that the iPhone only updates the location data once or twice a day, so any dates and times are only approximate.
+Bear in mind that the iPhone only updates the location data once or twice a day, so any dates and times are only approximate.